jxf0623/DeeptDCS/README.md

 - Change [```dataloader.py```](./dataloader.py) to load data according to the costume dataset sturcutre.

 ## Citation
-Use this bibtex to cite this repository:
+Use this bibtex to cite our paper:
 ```
 @misc{matterport_maskrcnn_2017,
   title={Mask R-CNN for object detection and instance segmentation on Keras and TensorFlow},